 Jude: I’m in single lesbian living in south London – in a flat I own.
 I have no children and want to plan how and where I want to live as I age.
 I want to develop a community with my own living space alongside communal facilities where we can meet, eat and have social time.
 I would like it to be an alternative to a retirement home, moving into providing care as needed as I age – a true alternative to residential care for feminist lesbians!

-Liz E: I have worked in the public sector all my life and have considerable skills in project and programme management.
-I am working to create safe supportive and inspirational housing for myself and other older lesbians that is founded on feminist principles and practice.
+Liz E: I am working to create safe supportive and inspirational housing for myself and other older lesbians that is founded on feminist principles and practice.

 Amanda: I am in private rented accommodation at the moment.
 I can just about afford my rent now, but I won’t be able to when I retire, so the future looks uncertain.
 The LOLCohousing project offers a way of getting some control over my living situation.
 I want to live in a safe and secure environment, in community with people with whom I have a shared history, and I want a home I can call my own.